burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/utility/format/format).

 > Unfortunately, due to [compiler support C++20 information](https://en.cppreference.com/w/cpp/compiler_support#cpp20) the `std::format` is supported only from GCC-13, Clang 14, MSCVC 19.29.
-To use this feature if you need it you have to use modern versions of these toolchains.
+To use this feature you need to use modern versions of these toolchains.

 ## 5. source_location::current()